openmynet/onnxruntime-rs/README.md

 CPU:

-* Linux x86_64
+- Linux x86_64
+- Linux i686 (x86)
+- Linux aarch64
-* macOS x86_64
+- macOS x86_64
-* macOS aarch64 (no pre-built binaries, no CI testing, see [#74](https://github.com/nbigaouette/onnxruntime-rs/pull/74))
+- macOS aarch64 (no pre-built binaries, no CI testing, see [#74](https://github.com/nbigaouette/onnxruntime-rs/pull/74))
-* Windows i686
+- Windows i686 (x86)
-* Windows x86_64
+- Windows x86_64

 GPU:

-* Linux x86_64
+- Linux x86_64
-* Windows x86_64
+- Windows x86_64

 ---

 **WARNING**:

-* This is an experiment and work in progress; it is _not_ complete/working/safe.
+- This is an experiment and work in progress; it is _not_ complete/working/safe.
 Help welcome!
-* Basic inference works, see [`onnxruntime/examples/sample.rs`](onnxruntime/examples/sample.rs) or [`onnxruntime/tests/integration_tests.rs`](onnxruntime/tests/integration_tests.rs)
+- Basic inference works, see [`onnxruntime/examples/sample.rs`](onnxruntime/examples/sample.rs) or [`onnxruntime/tests/integration_tests.rs`](onnxruntime/tests/integration_tests.rs)
-* ONNX Runtime has many options to control the inference process but those options are not yet exposed.
+- ONNX Runtime has many options to control the inference process but those options are not yet exposed.
-* This was developed and tested on macOS Catalina.
+- This was developed and tested on macOS Catalina.
 Other platforms should work but have not been tested.

 ---